media2x/rife-ncnn-vulkan-python/README.md

 Install visual studio and open the project directory, and build.
 Job done.

-The only problem on Windows is that, you cannot use [CMake for Windows](https://cmake.org/download/) to generate the Visual Studio solution file and build it.
+The only problem on Windows is that, you cannot use [CMake for Windows](https://cmake.org/download/) GUI to generate the Visual Studio solution file and build it.
 This will make the lib crash on loading.

-The only way is [use Visual Studio to open the project as directory](https://www.microfocus.com/documentation/visual-cobol/vc50/VS2019/GUID-BE1C48AA-DB22-4F38-9644-E9B48658EF36.html), and build it from Visual Studio.
+~~The only way is~~ One way is [use Visual Studio to open the project as directory](https://www.microfocus.com/documentation/visual-cobol/vc50/VS2019/GUID-BE1C48AA-DB22-4F38-9644-E9B48658EF36.html), and build it from Visual Studio.
+And another way is build it from powershell just like what is wrote in [release.yml](.github/workflows/release.yml)

 ## About RIFE